nschulzke/plex-cron/README.md

 pip install -r requirements.txt
 ```

 3. Create a new file called `secret.py` with the following content.
-Replace with the URL and port of your Plex server
+Replace with the URL and port of your Plex server.

 ```python
 # Replace with your own Plex URL, including port.